mamonu/bumblebee/README.md

 ### Installing

-TODO: add when ready    (at some point its going to be `pip install nplfunctions` )
+TODO: add when ready..
+This is still in dev testing / alpha stage.
+Plan is after code review to upload to PYPI.
+(So at some point its going to be `pip install nlpbumblebee` or something similar... )

+For the time being git clone the repo and enter:

+`python setup.py install`

 ## Running the tests